 A review of minimal risk research involving human subjects by the IRB chair or by one or more experienced reviewers designated by the chair from among members of the IRB in accordance with the requirements set forth in 45 CFR 46.110.

 Controlled substances for which the expiration date has passed, or tablets, injections, liquid or preparations compounded in error that contain controlled substances and can no longer be used for research due to contamination, etc.

 The date signifying the end of the performance period, as indicated on the Notice of Grant Award (NGA).

-An export occurs when an item is transferred physically from the U.S. to a foreign country, e.g., actual shipment of goods or goods carried during international travel, as well as when information is transmitted to a person or entity in a foreign country, whether in writing, or via email, phone, fax, internet and verbal conversations.
+An export occurs when an item is transferred physically from the U.S. to a foreign country, e.g., actual shipment of goods or goods carried during international travel, as well as when information is transmitted to a person or entity in a foreign country or a foreign person in the U.S., whether in writing, or via email, phone, fax, internet, or verbal conversations.
 See the VCU Export Compliance and Research Security Policy.

 Export Administration Regulations (EAR)

-Regulations governing the export, including deemed export and re-export of dual use commercial items and technologies and other commercial items and technologies without an obvious military use.
+Regulations governing the export, including deemed export and re-export of dual-use commercial items and technologies as well as other commercial items and technologies without an obvious military use.
 These regulations are under the jurisdiction of the U.S. Department of Commerce.
 (15 CFR Parts 730-774).
 See the VCU Export Compliance and Research Security Policy.